 Yuval Levin (30:48):

-At the expense of the institution, exactly as commentators often commentators about Congress.
-And so they'll run and look for a camera and say, oh, you wouldn't believe what happens here.
-And you want to say to them, well, I don't know.
-You're the chairman of the Ways and Means Committee.
-You're in charge of what happens here.
-Why are you complaining about Congress?
-Do your job.
+At the expense of the institution, exactly.
+As commentators, often commentators about Congress.
+So, they'll run and look for a camera and say, "Oh, you wouldn't believe what happens here."
+And you want to say to them, "Well, I don't know, you're the chairman of the Ways and Means Committee, you're in charge of what happens here, why are you complaining about Congress?
+Do your job."
 But complaining about Congress is often how they understand their job.
-Too often now, if you go to a congressional hearing, you'll find members producing YouTube clips to send to their constituents rather than producing legislation.
-And I think that's very much related to the over decentralization of power and leadership and to the ways in which we think about the institution.
-Members are not wrong to think that spending all their time doing committee work would be a waste of their time because committee work is not allowed to matter.
-So the Madisonian insight here is that institutional structure creates political culture.
-If you change the incentives, if you let the everyday work of legislating matter, more members would be more invested in it and would be more likely to devote themselves to that rather than to a kind of communication strategy.
-So institutional change and cultural change are deeply connected to each other.
+Too often now, if you go to a congressional hearing, you'll find members producing YouTube clips to send to their constituents rather than producing legislation, and I think that's very much related to the overcentralization of power and leadership, and to the ways in which we think about the institution.
+Members are not wrong to think that spending all their time doing committee work would be a waste of their time, because committee work is not allowed to matter.

-Mitch Daniels (31:54):
+Mitch Daniels (31:55):

 Yuval Levin (32:28):

-The idea here is really to allow the everyday work of members to matter.
-So a lot of the way that Congress works now amounts to everybody talking about each other a year, and then in the last couple of weeks of the fiscal year, basically four people, the party leaders in each House get together and arrive at a final appropriations package and members just vote up or down.
-And so they don't really get to do legislative work.
-And part of the reason for that has to do with the fact that a lot of their committee work is authorizing work that doesn't spend money.
-And so they can create new programs, they can change programs, but it's only the appropriators in Congress who actually produce the bills that spend money.
-Now, I used to be a member of the staff of the house budget committee, and I would say that the budget process as it exists today is an act of menace in a deeply divided Congress.
+The idea here is to allow the everyday work of members to matter.
+Much of the way Congress works now amounts to members talking at each other for most of the year, and then, in the last few weeks of the fiscal year, essentially four people, the party leaders in each House, get together and arrive at a final appropriations package.
+Members then simply vote it up or down, without really doing legislative work.
+Part of the reason for this is that much of their committee work is authorizing work that does not involve spending money.
+Members can create new programs or change existing ones, but only the appropriators in Congress actually produce the bills that spend money.

-It's not built for the 21st century Congress.
-It has to be rethought and it has to be rethought in particular in a way that can invest members in their legislative work.
-I think breaking the barrier between authorization and appropriation so that the committees that write the laws also spend the money so they're firing with real bullets is one way to help members feel responsible and therefore behave a little more responsibly.
-Congress actually worked this way for about 40 years from the end of the 19th century until 1921.
-There were downsides to that that we should learn from if we're going to do it today, but I think on the whole modern Congress would benefit a lot from not having the separate class of legislators who are appropriators and who basically do all the work of actually spending public dollars, and if instead every member had some responsibility and therefore some incentive to act responsibly.
+Now, I used to be a member of the staff of the House Budget Committee, and I would say that the budget process as it exists today is an act of menace in a deeply divided Congress.
+It's not built for the 21st century Congress, it has to be rethought, and it has to be rethought in a particular way that can invest members in their legislative work.
+I think breaking the barrier between authorization and appropriation, so that the committees that write the laws also spend the money, so they're firing with real bullets, is one way to help members feel responsible, and therefore behave a little more responsibly.
+Congress actually worked this way for about 40 years, from the end of the 19th century until 1921.
+There were downsides to that that we should learn from if we're going to do it today.
+But I think on the whole, the modern Congress would benefit a lot from not having this separate class of legislators who are appropriators and who basically do all the work of actually spending public dollars, and if instead every member had some responsibility, and therefore some incentive to act responsibly.

 Mitch Daniels (34:19):